weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Functions.md

 `comparison`: a string from ['concept', 'propositional', 'semantic'] specifying which types of similarities to calculate.

 `alpha`: the parameter "alpha" in the Tversky's similarity.

-`detailed`: show detailed information of calculation or not.
-Default is False.

 #### Value
 A number of Tversky's similarity.